Joe Sposato

-Joe Sposato (born May 25, 1949) is a former American racing driver from Ridgefield, Connecticut.
+Joe Sposato (born May 25, 1949) is an American former racing driver from Ridgefield, Connecticut.
 He started his professional career in the Canadian Formula Atlantic series in the mid-1980s where he was fairly successful.
 He entered the CART Championship Car races at Laguna Seca Raceway in 1989 and 1990 in a Dick Simon Racing entry.

-In 1989 he failed to qualify for the race, but in 1990 he started 27th and finished the race 17th.
+In 1989, Soosato failed to qualify for the race, but in 1990 he started 27th and finished the race 17th.
 That was his only Champ Car start.
-He later drove in the SCCA North American Toyota Atlantic series from 1992 to 1999, making 42 starts, although never more than 7 starts in a single year (1992).
+He later drove in the SCCA North American Toyota Atlantic series from 1992 to 1999, making 42 starts, although never more than seven starts in a single year (1992).
 His best Atlantic series finish was 4th place at Long Beach in 1994.
-He also had his best points result that year, 19th, despite only making 3 starts.
-In 2008 he has re-entered racing in the IMSA Porsche Cup series finishing 14th in Montreal and Mid-Ohio.
+He also had his best points result that year, 19th, despite only making three starts.
+In 2008, he has re-entered racing in the IMSA Porsche Cup series finishing 14th in Montreal and Mid-Ohio.